DHTMLX/docs-suite/docs/grid/api/grid_adjust_config.md

 - `htmlEnable: true` allows calculating the content of simple HTML templates by excluding HTML markup and calculating internal content
 - in case of complex HTML data, usage of the `adjust` config may lead to incorrect size calculations
 - the enabled `adjust` config (including the "header", "footer", "data" modes) adjusts the width of columns taking into account the [`template`](grid/api/api_gridcolumn_properties.md) added to cells.
 You need to set the **content** attribute of the [`header/footer`](grid/api/api_gridcolumn_properties.md) properties to one of the following modes: "avg" | "sum" | "max" | "min" | "count", otherwise **text** will be calculated
-- you can't enable `autoHeight` and `adjust` properties at the same time, as they are mutually exclusive

 **Related API**: [`adjustColumnWidth()`](grid/api/grid_adjustcolumnwidth_method.md)